amal-chacko-7/postgres-s3-backup/microweber/testing.md

 My name is Jeena Sebastian.
 I completed my BCA from St. George College, Aruvithura, Erattupetta.

-I have work experience in hospital administration and office documentation.
-I also worked as a Flutter
-Developer Intern, where I developed and tested few small application and worked on functionality testing, debugging, and improving responsiveness.
-I have knowledge of manual testing concepts, test case preparation, bug reporting, functional testing etc.
+Recently, I completed my Quality Analyst Internship at Zecser Business LLP, where I gained hands-on experience in software testing.
+During my internship, I designed and executed manual test cases, performed functional and regression testing, identified and reported defects, and worked closely with developers to verify bug fixes.
+I also assisted with test automation using Playwright, which helped me understand the basics of automation testing and improve code reliability.

-I am now looking for an opportunity as a tester fresher.
+I consider myself a detail-oriented, quick learner who enjoys identifying issues and ensuring software quality.
+I am now looking for an opportunity as a QA Tester where I can apply my knowledge, continue learning from experienced professionals, and contribute to delivering high-quality software products.

 ---
 # Questions about your background